guhan/zerotociso/docs/AWS.md

 - Failover
 - Multivale (Round Robin)

-Health Checks:
+Health Checks (Will check for string in response) based on:
 - time
 - endpoing
 - ip
 - name/path

-Will check for string in response
+## CloudFront
+CDN for web content

+- Origin: location of the content i.e. S3/web host
+- Cache Behaviour

+Cache key
+- host encoding
+- query string

+SSL termination to origin (need to setup cert)

 ## What is AWS Directory Service?
 AWS Directory Service for Microsoft Active Directory (Enterprise Edition): Also known as AWS Managed Microsoft AD, this service provides a fully managed Microsoft Active Directory in the AWS cloud.
 It is compatible with Microsoft Active Directory, allowing you to migrate or extend your on-premises Active Directory to the AWS cloud.
 It supports common Active Directory features, such as Group Policies, trusts, and domain join.